RakibulHasanRatul/dhaka-house-rent-predictor/readme.md

 - **Improve UI**: Add a CSV input option for bulk predictions.
 - **Add more features**: Include more features like parking, balcony, etc. for better predictions.
 - **Deploy on a cloud platform**: Host the app on a cloud platform like Heroku or AWS for public access.
+- **Conduct a case study** : Use the scaratch built model to explore what we lose and what we gain via implementing a machine learning model from the first principles.

 ## Author